Educational Consumer Tips

 Test Drive the Vehicle.
 Be thorough when test driving a used car and make sure to examine all of the features.
 Turn the car to “Accessory mode” to ensure all of the dashboard lights are on.
 If either the “check engine” or “ABS” light remains unlight it could be a sign that the car has been interfered with to cover-up a serious issue.
 While driving, carefully check the brakes, steering, and gear shifting.
 Make sure to listen to the engine for any noises.
 Test drive the car on the highway, back roads, through traffic and any other types of terrain the car will be driven on.

 Get a History Report and Inspection.
 When looking to purchase a used car, copy down the Vehicle Identification Number (VIN), which is located on the driver’s side dashboard near the window or on the driver’s side door.
 Make sure all VINs are identical.
 The VIN provides an AutoCheck Vehicle History Report and allows the buyer to check the title of the used car.
+For a small fee, the Department of Justice’s National Motor Vehicle Title Information System (NMVTIS) offers information about a vehicle’s title, odometer data, and certain damage history.
+The National Insurance Crime Bureau (NICB) maintains a free database that includes flood damage and other vehicular information.
+You can also search online for companies that sell vehicle history reports, such as CarFax but be sure to verify the report with the reporting company if you suspect it is incomplete or fraudulent.
 No matter where the used car is being purchased from, ask the seller for a copy of the service records and bring the car to a dependable mechanic to inspect before making the purchase.

 Questions and Comments